HaZore'a: Economy

-In the 1950s, the carpentry shop established in 1936 was expanded and HaZore'a Furniture Industries became a household name in Israel.
-Towards the end of the century, when profit margins declined, the factory was closed and the machinery was sold to a company in Amman, Jordan which continues to sell furniture under the Hazore'a brand name.

 HaZore'a industries include a plastics factory ("Plastopil"), a cowshed, an aquaculture complex ("HaZore'a Aquatics"), a quality control centre ("Maba") and various field crops.

 HaZore'a is undergoing a complex process of change from the model of the traditional kibbutz, where everything is equally shared, to a more modern form of settlement.
 Essentially, HaZore'a still operates as a socialistic society, providing uniform living conditions to kibbutz members.
 Nevertheless, several changes of individualistic nature have already taken place, such as privatization of services like the dining room and the electricity utility.
 Another example is official recognition of certain "residency" statuses, which allow some populations to reside in the kibbutz without being part of the economic collective.

 HaZore'a is headed by the Secretariat with two officials in charge of social issues.
 The Community Council of 15 kibbutz members meets once a week to discuss matters needing further attention.
 The final decisive authority of the kibbutz is the ballot, for which all members are eligible to vote.